Yao-Lirong/ARC/log.md

 - Try to output Kaggle solution's functions
 - Learn web programming as to build the annotation interface
 - Create a pipeline to produce results and visualize results.

+### 2022-07-02

+When we do the labelling, we should think input, output; training example, and testing example all jointly.
+Label the objects as they will be useful in helping the machines to solve the problem.
+That is, the labelling should be consistent across all training, testing, input, and output.

+We should change the bitmap implementation from monochromatic to multichromatic.

+The final metric of how good our parser / hyperparameters are should be two factors: 1. time spent to find the desired answer 2. rank of the desired answer.

+When one canvas can be interpreted in two or more ways, we can create multiple json files, each contains an interpretation.
+We consider the result is found as long as one of the desired result is found.

+A few examples discussed:

+- ded97339: can be interpreted two lines cross at (6,6) so it's (1, 6) to (6,6) then (6,0) to (6,6).
+The vertical line is of length 7, parallel line is of length 6.
+Or this can be interpreted as vertical line of length 6, parallel line of length 5, and there is a dot at (6,6)
+- e179c5f4: The first example should be diagonal lines instead of single dots, so to be consistent with other training examples.
+- 1caeab9d: all these should be interpreted as bitmaps so to be consistent with testing example
+- 31aa019c: All these dots should be interpreted as dots instead of a single bitmap, because this way it helps the program to solve input to output.
+- 228f6490: a bitmap onto gray rectangle
+- 444801d8: black dot onto blue rectangle
+- 150deff5: interpret input canvas as rectangles of 2x2 and 3x1 so to be consistent with testing example
+- 6150a2bd, 62c24649: these kinds of problems tell us that we need multichromatic bitmaps